 Start your Journey to Health Today!

-Some tips that can help are to focus on what you want to include in your diet instead of excluding.
-Balance out carbohydrate containing foods at meals and snacks that contain sufficient fiber.
+Some tips that can help are to focus on what you want to include in your diet instead of excluding it.
+Balance out carbohydrate-containing foods at meals and snacks that contain sufficient fiber.
 Engage in consistent physical activity and maintain a healthy weight.

-Please schedule your appointment today with Julianne Downes, RDN, LDN, is a Dietitian, Nutritionist, and Certified Diabetes Care and Education Specialist or Laura Walsh, RDN, LDN.
-They can help you change habits and work towards type type 2 diabetes remission.
+Please schedule your appointment today with Julianne Downes, RDN, LDN, a Dietitian, Nutritionist, and Certified Diabetes Care and Education Specialist, or Laura Walsh, RDN, LDN.
+They can help you change habits and work towards type 2 diabetes remission.

 In addition, we are in the network for Blue Cross Blue Shield of Illinois and United Healthcare.
 Please reach out to your provider to verify benefits and make your appointment today.